varshitha-008/Furni_Flex/README.md

 - Responsive and dynamic website
 - User authentication
 - Admin Dashboard and CRUD Operations
+- Coupons generation
-- Add property to favorites
+- Added property to favorites
 - Search and filter property using search param
 - Private routes
+- Cart functionality

 ## Design Decisions or Assumptions

-The project is a clone of the popular furniture buying website Godrej Interior.
+The project is a clone of the popular furniture-buying website Godrej Interior.
 To facilitate the proper design and flow of our project following assumptions were made :

 - One admin for all CRUD operations instead of multiple admins and super admin
 - One wishlist per user